liujqian/questions/readme.md

 ## Question 1
 Please refer to the `print_all.py` file for my implementation of the problem.
-If my understanding of the problem is correct, the problem can be simplified as "finding all arithmetic expressions with only addition and multiplication operations and integers in the set of {1, 2, 3, 5}, of at most L characters that evaluate to N." I consider operators taking lengths as well though the solution should be basically the same if operators don't count into the length of expressions.
+If my understanding of the problem is correct, the problem can be simplified as "finding all arithmetic expressions with only addition and multiplication operations and integers in the set of {1, 2, 3, 5}, of at most L characters that evaluate to N." *I consider operators taking lengths as well though the solution should be basically the same if operators don't count into the length of expressions.
+Also, I assume the multiplication operator has higher precedence than the addition operator, even though it is not shown in the grammar.*

 I have three implementations of the problem.
 The first one is to use recursion to enumerate all possible arithmetic expressions no longer than L and evaluate them with the `eval` function of Python.
 Then I keep the ones that evaluate to N. I use this as a quick implementation to test out my other